 Diplomas are not given out at the commencement ceremony but are mailed six to eight weeks after the close of the quarter to the diploma address you indicated on your degree application.

 Your diploma will be mailed to the address you posted on your degree application.
 Changing a mailing or permanent address does NOT change the diploma address.
-If your diploma mailing address has changed, please update your diploma mailing address by telephone at 360-650-3985, in person at the Registrar’s Office, or via the Web4U Address Change Form.
+If your diploma mailing address has changed, please update your diploma mailing address via the Web4U Address Change Form.

 The name that appears on your diploma is the name you indicated at the time of degree application.
-A change of your official name with the University does not change your name on your diploma.
+A change of your official name with the University that is completed subsequent to filing your degree application does not change your name on your diploma.
 If you have a degree application on file in the Registrar’s Office and wish to change the name on your diploma, you must contact Degree Evaluation at 360-650-3985 or by email prior to the end of your graduation quarter.

-Diplomas are inscribed with the college, degree title, your name, date of award (always the last Friday of the quarter), and academic honor (if applicable).
-Majors and minors do not appear on your diploma; they are part of the degree posting on your official transcript.
+Diplomas are inscribed with the degree title, major(s), your name, date of award (always the last Friday of the quarter), and any academic honor (if applicable).

 For in-person commencement ceremonies, diploma covers are included with the cap/gown purchase and distributed at the in-person ceremony.
-If you do not plan to attend an in-person commencement, you can purchase a cover from the WWU Alumni Association at the Western City Center (the Herald Building at 1155 N. State Street, 360-650-3353).
+If you do not plan to attend an in-person commencement, you can purchase a cover from the Western Associated Students Bookstore.

 Please note, WWU does not issue Teaching Certificates.
 These are issued by the state.
 You can find more information about the process through the Woodring College of Education Certification Office.